Adoration of the Three Kings from České Budějovice: Description and classification

 It is a high relief in lime wood with partly preserved original polychromy.
-It measures 73 x 98 x 22cm.
+It measures 73 x 98 x 22 cm.
 It was restored by Jiří Blažej (1953-1954) and Ludmila Slánská (Prague, 1965).

 Against the relief’s background, comprising an indicated wall made up of cube-shaped stones, there are five almost separate figures centred around the focus of the composition – the figure of the Infant Jesus.
 Left of the seated Virgin Mary, there is an open shed with the heads of a donkey and ox.
 Joseph is standing behind Mary; with a gesture of his arm, he guards the mother and leans over the child.
 The restless child, whom Mary cradles in her lap, holds his mother’s veil with his right hand and holds out his left hand to the cup held by the kneeling King Caspar.
 The king has placed his crown on the ground and looks up at the faces of Mary and Joseph.
 Behind the kneeling oldest Wise Man there stands the middle figure, Melchior, who bears a small decorated chest of gold.
 Behind him there stands Balthazar, who is clearly holding a vessel filled with incense.
 The hem of his cloak is inscribed with the monogram AI.

 The overall composition is based on a print by Master E.S. and Martin Schongauer, and the style of its carving is formally connected with that of the Master of the Kefermarkt Altarpiece.
 The strongly ornamental stylisation of the hair, whiskers and crumpled folds of the clothes is typical of his work.
 Jesus’s and Balthazar’s fluttering drapery could have its source of inspiration in the early work of Lucas Cranach the Elder.